 The "lateral" is the underground pipe that carries sewage from private property to the city’s sewer main.
-The backflow valve is installed downstream and prevents sewage from backing up into the lateral beyond ("above") this valve.
+The backflow valve is installed downstream and prevents sewage from backing up into the lateral beyond ("above in elevation") this valve.

 |